Followers

 Manifest Destiny

-Adams's tenure as Secretary of State was, as one would expect, with someone groomed for the job since the age of fourteen—outstanding.
-He worked diligently with Spain to resolve the long-term dispute over America's western and southwestern borders.
-The Spanish Minister Onis agreed Spain would give up its claims to lands east of the Mississippi River.
-For his part, Adams decided the United States would forgo claims to Texas.
-The two settled on a boundary drawn from the Atlantic to the Pacific Ocean.
-Years of dispute were settled by the signing of what was called the Adams-Onis Transcontinental Treaty.
+Adams's tenure as Secretary of State was, as expected, outstanding—especially for someone groomed for the job since the age of fourteen.
+He worked diligently with Spain to resolve the long-standing dispute over America's western and southwestern borders.
+The Spanish Minister Onis agreed that Spain would relinquish its claims to lands east of the Mississippi River.
+In return, Adams decided that the United States would waive its claims to Texas.
+The two countries agreed on a boundary stretching from the Atlantic to the Pacific Ocean.
+Years of dispute were settled through the signing of what was called the Adams-Onis Transcontinental Treaty.

-In 1818, he also settled the northern frontier dispute with Great Britain, establishing the 49th parallel all the way to the Rocky Mountains.
+In 1818, he also resolved the northern frontier dispute with Great Britain by establishing the 49th parallel all the way to the Rocky Mountains.

 The Monroe Doctrine